The Gospel in Philippians: Key Bible Verses & Commentary

 Authored by the Apostle Paul, the Epistle to the Philippians showcases what joy in the Lord Jesus Christ looks like, while also highlighting the importance of the Gospel in Christian life.
 Despite writing from a Roman prison, Paul radiates hope, demonstrating how the Gospel transcends human circumstance and brings contentment through peace in Christ.
 Philippians highlights the essence of salvation by grace through faith in the finished work of Christ on the Cross.

 This sentiment is brought forth in Philippians 1:21 when Paul declares: “For to me to live is Christ, and to die is gain.”
 This shows us the apostle’s commitment to Christ and his assurance in the hope of eternal life.
-This verse shows us the truly transformative power of the Gospel, which gives believers a new perspective on life and death, rooted in their relationship with Christ.
+This verse shows us the true power of the Gospel, which gives believers a new perspective on life and death, rooted in their relationship with Christ.

 Philippians brings the humility of Christ as the foundation of the Gospel, into light.
 In one of the most noteworthy Christological passages in the New Testament, Paul describes in Philippians 2:6-7: “Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men:”